Sarah Chadwick (activist): Activism

 A report in The Washington Post described her and fellow student Jaclyn Corin as "fierce" and particularly skilled at social media, effectively generating "8.7 times to volume of online conversations than the celebrities," according to a marketing analysis of the tweets of the Parkland students.
 She had a Twitter following of 150,000 people as of February 24, 2018.
 She has used satire and sarcasm to advance her agenda against gun violence.
-She is opposed to the National Rifle Association as well as politicians who get funding from the NRA.
+She is opposed to the National Rifle Association of America as well as politicians who get funding from the NRA.
 According to a report in The New York Times, Chadwick has been particularly effective in tweets to mock pro-gun politicians such as Marco Rubio:

 When President Trump offered condolences, she shot back with a tweet that went viral with 4,300 comments before it was removed:

 When NRA spokesperson Dana Loesch posted a video saying that "your time is up", Chadwick posted a video response, using the hourglass meme: